Chennedy Carter

-Chennedy Carter (/ˈkɛnədi/ KEN-ə-dee; born November 14, 1998) is an American professional basketball player who is currently playing for Adelitas de Chihuahua.
+Chennedy Carter (/ˈkɛnədi/ KEN-ə-dee; born November 14, 1998) is an American professional basketball player who most recently played for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
 She played college basketball for the Texas A&M Aggies.
-Carter was chosen fourth overall in the 2020 WNBA draft by the Atlanta Dream.
+Carter was drafted fourth overall by the Atlanta Dream in the 2020 WNBA draft.

 Early life

 Carter grew up in Mansfield, Texas, with three brothers.
 When she was in elementary school, she idolized Allen Iverson.
 Her father, Broderick, made her dribble a tennis ball in grass as a drill.
 "Me and my dad, we’d work out no matter what.
 Whether it was raining, snowing, pouring outside, it didn’t matter," she said.
 "He is my biggest supporter."

 She graduated in 2017 from Timberview High School in Arlington, Texas, as a McDonald's All-American and the number six prospect in espnW’s HoopGurlz Top 100 with a 70–4 record over her junior and senior seasons.
 She was a member of the USA Basketball team that won gold in the summer of 2016 at the FIBA Americas U18 Championship in Valdivia, Chile.
 In November 2016, she signed a letter of intent with Texas A&M. Since high school, she has had the nickname "Hollywood".